Jewish Adult Education

 Work downtown?
 Have some free time during lunch?

 Join our Rabbis for a special monthly session at a downtown office.
 On the first Tuesday of the month, we will meet at noon and finish by one, so all can get back to their day.
 Over our shared lunches throughout the year, we will examine how our Jewish tradition responds to different challenges in differing times by exploring the Responsa literature generated through the centuries, discussing issues as varied as environmentalism and elective surgery.

 Shabbat Morning Prayer and Torah Study

-Rain or shine—holiday, Holy Day, or weekly Shabbat—members gather in the library to learn the many lessons of the weekly Torah portion.
+Rain or shine—holiday, Holy Day, or weekly Shabbat—we gather in the library to learn the many lessons of the weekly Torah portion.
 From one fall to the next, we make our way, portion by portion, from Genesis through Deuteronomy.
 Over the year, not only will we understand the many nuances of our Torah saga, but we will also connect more deeply with the forms of communal study through which Jews have always explored the many meanings of Torah.

 Prayer Book Hebrew Class